 Extratropical atmospheric blocking is important due to the anomalous, and sometimes severe, weather conditions that are often observed at the surface.
-These conditions occur due to anomalously large and slow-moving high pressure systems characteristic

-1Department of Meteorology, University of Reading, Reading, United Kingdom of blocking weather patterns, which act to disrupt the climatological mid-latitude zonal flow, instead diverting it to the north and south (Rex, 1950).
+These conditions occur due to anomalously large and slow-moving high-pressure systems characteristic of blocking weather patterns, which act to disrupt the climatological mid-latitude zonal flow, instead diverting it to the north and south (Rex, 1950).